uComponents/ucomponents.github.com/contribution.md

 | [6.0.0-dev](http://ucomponents.codeplex.com/SourceControl/list/changesets?branch=6.0.0) | The latest bleeding-edge code-base for upcoming _new_ features. |
 | [5.3.0-dev](http://ucomponents.codeplex.com/SourceControl/list/changesets?branch=5.3.0-dev) | The latest stable code-base. |

+---

 ## Semantic Versioning Specification
 We aim to use SemVer for our version numbering system.
 For more information about SemVar, please see: <http://semver.org/>

+---

+## Components migrated to the Umbraco

+The following parts of uComponents have been migrated to the core Umbraco release.

+For Umbraco v4.8.0:

+* Multi-Node Tree Picker
+* Multiple Textstring
+* Slider
+* XPath CheckBoxList
+* XPath DropDownList
+* uQuery

+For Umbraco v4.9.0:

+* (Multi)Picker Relations

+These components are still available in uComponents, accessible in the ```uComponents.Legacy``` assembly.